 If you have done any of the above, then you are, what I call, trickle-feeding your air compressor motor.
 Simply, it isn’t getting enough power to do the job against the increasing load of the air in the compressor tank, and if the electrical feed to the compressor motor is slowed enough, your motor will slow and might even come to a halt.

-That you are underfeeding the compressor motor also means that the motor is running hotter than it should, and this is leading to an increasing liklihood of compressor motor failure.
+That you are underfeeding the compressor motor also means that the motor is running hotter than it should, and this is leading to an increasing likelihood of compressor motor failure.

 So, plug your air compressor into a clean circuit, do not use any cord or power bar in between the compressor cord and the outlet, and ensure that the power supply is clean and plentiful.
 Did this help resolve the issue that the air compressor slows and stops?

 If not, the problem with your air compressor slowing and stopping may have to do with the fact that it has multiple pistons, and the valves are affecting the pump operation.